PeterCamilleri/CX16/utilities/assist_16/README.md

       eql_zpy_16 pter, 42              ; Test current array element for the answer. bne no_answer

       ; stuff omitted.                 ; Found the answer.
-Process it,
+Process it.

     no_answer: